Side-impact collisions often lead to high-dollar insurance claims. Here’s how to get the compensation you deserve for your injuries.

 You will have to prove the other driver was at fault and caused the side-impact collision.

 Your claim against the at-fault driver’s insurance will be assigned to a personal injury claims adjuster.
 Your property damage claim will likely be handled by a different adjuster.

 The adjuster should treat you with courtesy and respect, but don’t let your guard down.
 Insurance companies train their employees to find reasons to deny or reduce claim settlements.
 Try to think like an adjuster while preparing for negotiations.

 The claims adjuster will ask you lots of questions and try to get you to say things that could hurt your claim.
 Be wary of giving a recorded statement.
 You don’t have to give a statement to get paid.
 Above all, never give a statement while you’re medicated or upset.

-Remember that if you aren’t comfortable with answering questions or feel bullied by the claims adjuster you can immediately contact an attorney.
+Remember that if you aren’t comfortable answering questions or feel bullied by the claims adjuster, you can immediately contact an attorney.